Hach & Rose, LLP Serves Car Accident Victims Across NYC

 # of Vehicles Involved in Accidents by Contributing Factor – New York 2020

 |Illegal drug use||8|

 |Improper passing or lane usage||388|

-While injury claims may have fewer steps than lawsuits, the process of investigating the accident, gathering comprehensive evidence to support your case, and aggressively negotiating for your recovery requires knowledge and skill.
+While injury claims may have fewer steps than lawsuits, investigating the accident, gathering comprehensive evidence to support your case, and aggressively negotiating for your recovery require knowledge and skill.

 Typically, insurance claims involve the following steps:

 - Determine the full value of the compensation you’re due

 - Send a demand letter to the insurance company